 If your brand is fun and light-hearted, you don't have to send a stuffy-sounding "Reply STOP to unsubscribe."
 Here are a few other ideas:

-- "Not into these types of messages from us?
+- Not into these types of texts from us?
 No worries!
-Just respond QUIT, and we'll get the message. :)"
+Just respond QUIT, and we'll get the message. :)

-- "If text message promos aren't your thing, we get it.
-Reply CANCEL if you'd rather us not contact you."
+- If text message promos aren't your thing, we get it.
+Reply CANCEL if you'd rather us not contact you.

-- "If you prefer not to receive text messages from our company, we absolutely understand.
-Simply respond END to opt-out."
+- If you prefer not to receive text messages from our company, we understand.
+Simply respond END to opt out.

-- "To stop receiving text message communications from us, respond UNSUBSCRIBE."
+- To stop receiving text message communications from us, reply UNSUBSCRIBE.

-- "We understand if you would rather not receive text messages from us; simply respond STOP if that's the case."
+- We understand if you would rather not receive text messages from us.
+Simply respond STOP if you wish to unsubscribe.

-- "We get it — this is a crazy time of year!
-If you would no longer like to receive our messages, text STOP."
+- We get it — this is a crazy time of year!
+If you would no longer like to receive our messages, text STOP.

-- "The holidays can be rough on everyone.
-If you'd rather not get our texts, just respond QUIT."
+- The holidays can be rough on everyone.
+If you'd rather not get our texts, just respond QUIT.

 The Art of the Follow-Up

-"We're sorry to see you go!
+We're sorry to see you go!
 Thanks for being a [Company Name] customer.
-If you'd ever like to receive our messages again in the future, just text START."
+If you'd ever like to receive our messages again in the future, just text START.

 Reach Your Customers with Texting Base

-If you need extra help with your SMS marketing efforts from people who have worked with other brands like yours, reach out to Texting Base.
+If you need extra help with your SMS marketing efforts from people who have worked with brands like yours, reach out to Texting Base.